sk3p7ic/sk3p7ic-blog/content/post/into-final-semester.md

     roughly 15-20 people.
-  - Triaged and fixed an issue with the website during the event in which, due to the poor implementation of calls to our Firebase from the forked code that we did not have time to fix, I indentified that we had exceeded the free plan and was able to resolve the issue through adding a payment source.
+  - Triaged and fixed an issue with the website during the event in which, due to the poor implementation of calls to our Firebase from the forked code that we did not have time to fix, I identified that we had exceeded the free plan and was able to resolve the issue through adding a payment source.
 I notated the incident and recommended that for the next time we host a hackathon that the website be one which is developed by us and uses